 Flu season typically runs from October to May, and peaks in Maine later than in the rest of the country.
 Flu activity has remained sporadic throughout Maine during the past few weeks, but since it takes about two weeks after vaccination for antibodies to the flu to develop in the body, it’s best not to put off vaccination.
 States surrounding Maine are already seeing much more widespread flu activity than we are.
 With the holidays approaching, we are all more likely to get exposed to the flu.
 Since people who have the flu are often contagious before they exhibit symptoms, they could easily be spreading flu along with their holiday cheer and not even know it.

-If you have questions about the flu or the vaccine, talk to your healthcare provider, visit www.flu.gov/, or call 1-800-CDC-INFO.
-If you’re ready to get your family vaccinated, visit the HealthMap Vaccine Finder to find the nearest vaccination location.
+If you have questions about the flu or the vaccine, talk to your healthcare provider, visit the CDC website, or call 1-800-CDC-INFO.

 As a pediatrician who has treated children with severe cases of flu, and a parent who cares deeply about the health of Maine children and families, I urge you to get vaccinated today, before it’s too late.
 Do it for yourself.
 Do it for your children.
 Do it for your elderly neighbor, your pregnant co-worker, and your friend’s newborn baby.
 Do it for a healthier Maine and do it today!